 “Alternating between moisture and protein—and not overdosing on either—is the most important thing when it comes to caring for blonde hair no matter how long it’s been since your last appointment or how severe any damage is,” Dueñas explained to me as I sat in her chair.
 “I also personally recommend finding shampoos and conditioners that are free of sulfates, which can eventually strip and dry out the hair.
 The ultimate shampoo ritual will be alternating between a sulfate-free, protein-rich formula and a sulfate-free, moisture-rich formula and not going too long between washes, which can lead to dry, brittle ends.”

 To meet my hydration needs, I’ve been using Verb’s Hydrating Shampoo and Conditioner for a few months now, and I can honestly say it’s the best I’ve tried when it comes to delivering the nourishment and hydration my bleached strands crave without the heavily coated, limp feel of so many other shampoos and conditioners.
 I still think Bumble and Bumble’s Creme de Coco ($26) is great if you’re in dire need of moisture (as I was back in 2013), but after using it for a few months and restoring the moisture levels to my strands, it became too intense of a formula for my fine texture.
-This option from Verb is a happy medium and is also paraben- and sulfate-free.
-And if you’re willing to make a bit of a splurge, Dueñas also recommends Oribe’s Beautiful Color Shampoo ($44) for maximum moisture.
+This option from Verb is a happy medium and is also paraben- and sulfate-free (which saves your hair in the long run).
+And if you’re willing to make a bit of a splurge, Dueñas also recommends Oribe’s Shampoo for Beautiful Color ($46) for maximum moisture.

-Truth be told, I’ve actually transitioned my hair from heavy protein shampoos and conditioners purely because my hair no longer needs that level of recovery.
-Yes, it still needs protein, as I still highlight my hair, but now I’m at the point where I can get that supplementation through my leave-in and weekly mask routines (no worries, we’ll get there in a second).
+Truth be told, I’ve actually transitioned my hair away from heavy protein shampoos and conditioners purely because my hair no longer needs that level of recovery.
+Yes, it still needs protein, because I still highlight my hair.
+Now, however, I’m at the point where I can get that supplementation through my leave-in and weekly mask routines (no worries, we’ll get there in a second).
 However, if your hair is in a place where it’s severely damaged, incorporating a protein-rich shampoo and conditioner will be vital.
 Again, do as Dueñas recommends and alternate with a hydrating shampoo as well.
 For maximum recovery, she likes Joico’s K-Pak duo, which specifically targets the damaged areas within the hair cuticle to replenish lost elasticity, strength, and shine.
 Plus, it boasts an all-star ingredient list of antioxidants, peptides, keratin silicone, vitamin E, and aloe vera.

 Having tried and tested a large portion of the purple shampoos and conditioners on the market, I come back to R+Co’s again and again.
-Not only does it have a light, silvery lavender color (as opposed to something similar to Grape Koolaid), but it also features a shine-enhancing coconut cleanser, which keeps locks glossy and soft.
-Unite’s Blonda Shampoo ($29) is another great option and is approved by Dueñas.
+Not only does it have a light, silvery lavender color (instead of something similar to Grape Koolaid), but it also features a shine-enhancing coconut cleanser, which keeps locks glossy and soft.
+Unite’s Blonda Shampoo ($29) is another great approved-by-Dueñas option.

 Treatments + Styling